i18next/i18next-scanner/README.md

 };
 ```

-To parse a translation key, call `this.parser.parseKey(key, defaultValue)`.
-The `defaultValue` is optional if the key is not assigned with a default value.
+To parse a translation key, call `parser.parse(key, defaultValue)` to assign the key with an optional `defaultValue`.
 For example:
 ```javascript
 var _ = require('lodash');